Peter Sutcliffe: 1969

-Sutcliffe's first documented assault was against a female prostitute he encountered while searching for another woman who had deceived him out of money.
+Sutcliffe's first documented assault was against a prostitute he encountered while searching for another woman who had deceived him out of money.
 He left his friend Trevor Birdsall's minivan and walked along St Paul's Road in Bradford until he was out of sight.
 When he returned, Sutcliffe appeared out of breath, as if he had been running, and instructed Birdsall to drive away quickly.
 He claimed to have followed a prostitute into a garage and struck her on the head with a stone wrapped in a sock.
 The following day, police visited Sutcliffe's home because the woman he attacked had noted Birdsall's vehicle registration plate.
 Sutcliffe admitted to hitting her but insisted it was with his hand.
 The officers informed him that he was "very lucky" because the woman did not wish to press charges.